TheChed/dotfiles/README.md

 This is a Repository to store dotfiles.

-Example:

 git clone https://github.com/TheChed/dotfiles.git

 cd dotfiles

+And for example:
-stow -v -t ~ .
+stow -v -t /home/stephan/ wofi